syw-725/world-simulation/CREATIVE_WORKFLOW.md

 - Variable Assets
 - Execution Plan

-Detailed reasoning is provided only when explicitly requested.
+Detailed reasoning should only be presented when explicitly requested.

+The same creative reasoning process applies consistently across image generation, image analysis, image retouching and all other creative visual tasks.